General Carpenter (Apprenticeship)

 Description: This course will introduce the student to the Oxyacetylene Cutting (OFC-A) and Shielded Metal Arc Welding (SMAW) process.
 The classroom component will reinforce the theoretical principles and safety aspects.
 The shop component will allow the student to learn and apply proper safety procedures and develop basic skills necessary for oxyacetylene cutting and SMAW welding on non-structural components.

-Description: Successful completion of this course will enable the student to develop knowledge and skill in the layout and construction of foundations, floors, walls, roof types, interior and exterior finish, as well as energy-efficient housing.
+Description: Students will develop knowledge and skill in the layout and construction of residential foundations, floors, walls, roof types, interior and exterior finish and other common methods used to carry out procedures in residential carpentry.

-Description: In this course, the student will develop knowledge in the procedure of estimating material quantities for projects based on residential plans and specifications.
+Description: In this course, students will demonstrate a knowledge of reading, interpreting, and estimating material quantities and costs based on specific residential plans and specifications.

-Description: Successful completion of this course will enable the apprentice to apply knowledge and skill in site and building layout, building and installation of concrete forms, layout and construction of stairs, layout and installation of commercial interior finishes, and timber construction theory.
+Description: In this course students will develop knowledge and skill in commercial site and building layout, building and installation of concrete forms, layout and construction of stairs, layout and installation of commercial interior finishes, and timber construction theory.

 - Select, use and maintain hand and power tools.